alphagov/gds-boxen/README.md

 ## Getting started with Boxen

 - Make sure you are running Mac OS X 10.8 (Mountain Lion)
 - Install the full Xcode from the Mac App Store, and then explicitly install the Command Line Tools (Open Xcode -> Preferences -> Downloads -> Install Command Line Tools).
 You may instead be able to use the [standalone Xcode Command Line Tools][xcode-cli] rather than installing it through the full Xcode, but this has caused some issues and [Boxen's README][boxen-readme] recommends using the full Xcode.
-You might also need to run `sudo xcode-select --switch [/path/to/xcode]` to select the version of Xcode to use.
+If you are using the standalone version, you may also need to run `sudo xcode-select --switch /path/to/xcode`.
 [xcode-cli]: https://developer.apple.com/downloads/index.action
 [boxen-readme]: https://github.com/boxen/our-boxen/blob/master/README.md#getting-started